swiss-seismological-service/hermes/doc/core.rst

 Core
 ====

 The RT-RAMSIS :doc:`modules/core` contains the business logic of RT-RAMSIS.
-It's top level module is :mod:`~core.controller` with the :class:`~core.controller.Controller` class, which controls most of the components that make up the core and also serves as the entry point for the user interface.
+Its top level module is :mod:`~core.controller` with the :class:`~core.controller.Controller` class, which controls most of the components that make up the core and also serves as the entry point for the user interface.

 The class diagram below shows the main component and the attributes and methods that are important when the software is running forecasts.